-The NNSS is currently the only DOE-owned disposal site DOE has identified for off-site disposal of DOE-generated low-level, mixed low-level and classified waste.
-DOE designated the NNSS and Hanford as the two regional disposal sites for off-site LLW and mixed LLW from throughout the complex in 2000; however, a moratorium is in place on most new waste shipments to Hanford until the Waste Treatment Plant is in full operation.
+The NNSS is currently the only DOE-owned disposal site available for off-site disposal of DOE-generated low-level, mixed low-level and classified waste (in contrast to the Waste Isolation Pilot Plant in New Mexico, that accepts defense-generated transuranic waste).
+DOE designated the NNSS and Hanford as the two regional disposal sites for off-site LLW and mixed LLW from throughout the complex in 2000: however, a moratorium is in place on most new waste shipments to Hanford until the Waste Treatment Plant is in full operation.
 NNSS receipt of waste is conducted in accordance with the facility waste acceptance criteria and a waste profile review process that includes state review.